Finding Rehabs that Allow Smoking

-Now that you have decided to undergo drug rehab to help you address your addiction, you may be wondering whether it is possible to smoke inside the rehab facility.
-We do understand this concern as it may look like drug rehab centers have already banned smoking because it is an addictive substance.
+Now that you have decided to undergo drug rehab to help you address your substance or alcohol addiction, you may be wondering whether it is possible to smoke cigarettes or vape inside the rehab facility.
+This is a common question because so many places are non-smoking today, it makes sense that rehab might be, as well.

 Family members bringing cigarette packs to their loved ones in a rehab center is a common occurrence.
 This is because they believe that smoking will offset the stress that one experiences while trying to fight off their cravings for alcohol or drugs.

 In the United States, there is no law that prohibits smoking in private rehabilitation centers.
 This is why smoking in rehab facilities is more common.
 The rules and guidelines approved by health organizations that prohibit smoking in rehab facilities will only be deemed effective in rehab centers that are publicly funded.
 On the other hand, rehab centers that are funded by private individuals are only bound to follow their very own regulations.